-The American Wirehair is another breed who arose as the result of a spontaneous mutation.
-In 1966 a farm cat from Council Rock Farm in Vernon, New York gave birth to a litter kittens.
+The American Wirehair is another breed that arose as the result of a spontaneous mutation.
+In 1966 a farm cat from Council Rock Farm in Vernon, New York gave birth to a litter of kittens.
 One of these kittens, a red and white male, had an unusual wiry coat.
 The owner of the farm, Nathan Mosher, sold him to local cat breeder Mrs Joan O’Shea who realised the importance of such a unique cat.
 He was named Council Rock Farms Adams of Hi-Fi (Adam).

 This is where the story varies a little; some say that before his adoption, the litter of kittens was attacked by a weasel, only Adam survived.
 Others make no mention of this and say that Joan O’Shea adopted a female from the same litter by the name of Tip-Top of Hi-Fi (Tip-Top).
 It should be noted that some sources say the female was called Tip-Toe.
 What we do believe is that Tip-Top came from the same farm as Adam and was either a sibling or a relative of his.

-Adam and Tip-Top were mated and produced a litter of kittens which contained two wirehaired kittens like their father who sold on to other breeders.
+Adam and Tip-Top were mated and produced a litter of kittens that contained two wirehaired kittens like their father who sold on to other breeders.
 The American Wirehair was accepted for registration with the CFA in 1967 and Championship status in 1978.

 The gene responsible for the coat (Wh) is dominant with incomplete penetrance-thus cats with the dominant allele may have a normal coat – but produce cats with the wiry coat.
 Interestingly, repeated matings between Adam’s parents (named Fluffy and Bootsie) failed to produce any further “wirehaired” kittens.